Ways to pass your pension on

-Whilst it’s not always easy to talk about, the way you will eventually pass on your pension has most impact on other people, so it could help to talk with your spouse, children - or other people close to you, when you’re deciding how you take your pension savings.
+Whilst it’s not always easy to talk about, the way you will eventually pass on your pension has the most impact on other people, so it could help talking to your spouse, children - or other people close to you, when you’re deciding how you take your pension savings.

 Pension death benefits

 The type of benefits that can be paid (lump sum and/or income options) will depend on the scheme rules and the type of arrangement the benefits are being paid from.

 If you have the option to nominate who you want to benefit this may have an impact on the type of death benefits that can be paid.

 Tax may be payable on the amount inherited after you die.
 Further information is available on the gov.uk website.

 Rather than have your money die with you, you may have selected a guarantee period or a joint life option, or both, when you set up your annuity.
 This means ongoing income will be paid to your loved ones for either a set period of time - or for the rest of their lives.

 If you're under the age of 75 and become seriously ill (you're expected to have less than 12 months to live) you may be able to take your whole pension fund as a tax free lump sum.
 If you're over the age of 75 in this circumstance you may take any remaining pension as a cash lump sum which will be added to your income and taxed accordingly.